Why Does My Cat Use Me as a Scratching Post? Cat Behavior Explained

 Cat owners know how sharp a cat’s nails are, and when your cat uses you as a scratching post, it can be painful.
 If your cat is scratching you, it could be simply trying to communicate with you, or it could be marking its territory.

-A few reasons can explain why your cat uses you as a scratching post, and in this article, we’ll explain the reasons and what you can do to deter the behavior.
+A few reasons can explain why your cat uses you as a scratching post, and in this article, we will explain the reasons and what you can do to deter the behavior.

-A cat has a natural instinct to scratch, but why?
+A cat has an instinct to scratch, but why?
 There are several reasons.

 1. They Want Your Attention